TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 Currently, there are plenty of existing wearable technology to measure heat strain indicators, namely Hexoskin (Carré Technologies Inc., Montreal, Que., Canada), LifeMonitor EQ02 (Equivital, Cambridge, UK), BioHarness 3.0 (Zephr Performance Systems, Annapolis, Md., USA), Questemp II (3M, St. Paul, Minn., USA), BioNomadix (BIOPAC Systems, Inc., Goleta, Calif., USA), BioRadio (Great Lakes Neurotechnologies, Cleveland, Ohio, USA).

-However most systems lack proper interpretation of physiological data to identify the signs and symptoms of excessive heat strain and merely displays what data it collects.
-Furthermore, they do not take into consideration the possible effects of climate change [[2](#references)].
+Although existing systems are capable of collecting huge amount of data, these data are often not optimally analysed to create maximum value.
+Furthermore, they do not take into consideration of the environmental conditions that are increasingly unpredictable due to climate change[[2](#references)].

 ### The idea

-First Responders may face an increasing physical challenge because of the increased environmental temperature (ET) and humidity (EH), which affects their physiological and psychological states both before and during operations.
-ET and EH are thus critical factors to take into consideration to maximise safety and performance.
+First Responders face an increasingly steep battle to perform due to the rising environmental temperature (ET) and humidity (EH).
+The physiological and psychological states of Responders have thresholds that vary with such environmental conditions.
+Hence, ET and EH are critical factors that should be evaluated to maximise safety and performance.

-Since the SCDF is currently looking into integrating Equivital EQ02 LifeMonitor with wearable sensors in the Heat Strain Monitor System (HSM) [[3](#references)], we intend to leverage on this and build a more powerful model with the data collected from this system.
+Since SCDF is currently looking into integrating Equivital EQ02 LifeMonitor with wearable sensors in the Heat Strain Monitor System (HSM) [[3](#references)], we intend to leverage on this to build a more intelligent analytical model using data collected from both the LifeMonitor and the Environmental Chamber.

 Our idea would be implemented in 2 phases: Training Phase, and Mission Phase.

 **Training Phase**:
 Individual physiological data (heart rate, core temperature [derive from skin temperature], breathing rate) from the wearable, as well as environmental data (ET and EH) from environmental chamber, would be captured and stored securely on IBM Cloud Object Storage after training.
 Our machine learning model, Acclimatisation Conditioning Engine (ACE), would then process the data via clustering and a time series analysis.
-A global threshold for each of the physiological data for a given environmental data would first be derived for anomaly detection.
 Our models will also learn the time-to-fatigue, which is how long a person can safely maintain their level of exertion, given their current vital signs and the prevailing environmental conditions.
 Following that, when sufficient data is collected, a personal threshold would be derived by giving individual data a higher weightage in the calculations.

 **Mission Phase**:
-The central hub would continue to monitor the soldiers' conditions.
-All soldiers would have a "health bar".
-When an anomaly is detected, be it during training or when soldiers are deployed, the central hub would notify the ground commander and HQ in the form of a depleting health bar, changing from green to yellow or red, depending on the number of thresholds breached by anomalous physiological data received.
-The estimated time-to-fatigue would also be displayed.

-With this, both the ground commander and HQ can monitor the situation of all soldiers accurately as the model does not depend on a fixed index, but instead generates personal thresholds based on individualised data.
+In the Mission Phase, vital signs (collected by the wearable) and environmental data (from the WBGT device) are streamed to a central hub and fed into our multivariate anomaly detection models, where anomalies that exceed the ‘safe’ range of the respective time windows are flagged.
+For example, if the average readings in the past 10 minutes is recognised by our 10-minute model as an anomaly, the time-to-fatigue is less than 10 minutes.
+As the anomaly continues to be flagged,the “health bar” of the responder depletes (changing from green to yellow or red) and his time-to-fatigue drops, alerting ground commanders and HQ of his deteriorating state.

 Considering the highly volatile weather due to climate change, our customised thresholds provide a more accurate estimation of the soldiers' current "health".
+ACE serves to monitor the Responders’ conditions accurately to enhance safety and maximise performance within SCDF despite the prevailing volatile climate.
+In doing so, ACE hopes to bring SCDF a step closer to becoming a world-leading life saving force.

 ## Demo video

+(Insert video link)

 ## The architecture